abelardopardo/ontask_b/docs/Tutorial/Tasks/action_survey.rst

 - What was your dedication to the course this week?

 To make the data suitable for further processing, we will create the two questions/columns with a set of pre-defined answers.
-Use the |fa-plus| *Create question* button to create two columns of type string and provide the allowed answer values as a comma-separated list.
+Use the |bi-plus| *Create question* button to create two columns of type string and provide the allowed answer values as a comma-separated list.

 .. figure:: /scaptures/tutorial_survey_column_creation.png
    :align: center